Western Maryland Railway: 20th century

-Dissolution

 Passenger service on the WM began in 1859.
-The WM's original Hillen Street Station in downtown Baltimore (pictured) was demolished in 1954.
-A smaller replacement Baltimore station was briefly used between 1954-1957.
+The WM's original Hillen Street Station in downtown Baltimore was demolished in 1954.
+A smaller replacement Baltimore station was briefly used between 1954–1957.

 Revenue passenger-miles declined from 26 million in 1925 to 2 million in 1956.
 The WM ended its passenger service on its Baltimore-Owings Mills-Thurmont-Hagerstown mainline route in 1957.
 Service on its Cumberland-to-Elkins line ended between 1957 and 1958.
-Passenger service on its final remaining line, a three day a week mixed train between Elkins and Durbin, West Virginia, ended in 1959.
+Passenger service on its final remaining line, a three-day-a-week mixed train between Elkins and Durbin, ended in 1959.

 In 1964, the C&O and the B&O jointly filed for permission to acquire control of the Western Maryland Railway with the Interstate Commerce Commission (ICC).
 The ICC approved the acquisition in 1968.

 In 1973, as part of the Chessie System, Western Maryland ownership went to C&O and it was operated by the B&O. The B&O itself merged with the C&O in 1987, which itself became part of CSX Transportation.

 Legacy

 Much of the original WM west of Big Pool has been abandoned including the 2375 ft summit of the Allegheny Mountains and the Eastern Continental Divide near Deal, Pennsylvania.
 In addition to CSX, portions of the former WM are now operated by Durbin & Greenbrier Valley Railroad, the Maryland Midland Railway (MMID), Western Maryland Scenic Railroad, Pennsylvania & Southern Railway and York Railway.
 A portion of the former WM roadbed in Baltimore is now used by the Baltimore Metro Subway going northwest from downtown to Owings Mills, Maryland in Baltimore County.

 Other portions are now rail trails.
 These include the Western Maryland Rail Trail in Maryland; the Blackwater Canyon Trail and Allegheny Highlands Trail in West Virginia, and the Great Allegheny Passage in Maryland and Pennsylvania.

-In Allegany County, Maryland, the Chesapeake and Ohio Canal National Historical Park includes the Western Maryland Railroad Right-of-Way, Milepost 126 to Milepost 160, listed on the National Register of Historic Places in 1981, and the Western Maryland Railway Station in Cumberland which provides tourist orientation and historical exhibits.
+In Allegany County, Maryland, the C&O Canal National Historical Park includes the Western Maryland Railroad Right-of-Way, Milepost 126 to Milepost 160, listed on the National Register of Historic Places in 1981, and the Western Maryland Railway Station in Cumberland which provides tourist orientation and historical exhibits.

 A former WM warehouse is still standing on Hillen Street in downtown Baltimore, next to the Orleans Street Viaduct; it is now occupied by Public Storage, which also owns and operates the building.